adanog/Vip3Aa/README.md

 ## Author

-Developed by Adan Guerrero (adan.guerrero@ibt.unam.mx) as part of an image-based flow cytometry project using Sf9 cells exposed to insecticidal proteins.
+Developed by Adan Guerrero (adan.guerrero@ibt.unam.mx) as part of the manuscript "Insights into the structural changes that trigger receptor binding upon proteolytic activation of Bacillus thuringiensis Vip3Aa insecticidal protein", Infante O. et al. 2024, in press.